tendermint/tendermint/docs/rfc/rfc-018-bls-agg-exploration.md

 number of signers.
 * **Multi-Signature**: A signature generated over a single message where, given the message and signature, a verifier is able to determine that all parties signed the message.
-May be short or may vary with number of signers.
+May be short or may vary with the number of signers.
 * **Aggregated Signature**: A _short_ signature generated over messages with possibly different content where, given the messages and signature, a verifier should be able to determine that all the parties signed the designated messages.